-Later in time, anesthesia was added to the protocol, which made it much more appealing to patients, but it also increased risks.
+Later in time, anesthesia was added to the protocol, making it much more appealing to patients, but it also increased risks.
 A significant concern about this medical detox was the safety of placing patients under general anesthesia when opioid addiction and co-morbid conditions were present.
-However, studies in 1999 showed that even patients with co-morbid depression could successfully complete the detoxification without adverse outcomes or specific drug interactions.
+However, studies in 1999 showed that even patients with co-morbid depression could complete the detoxification without adverse outcomes or specific drug interactions.

 Risks and Benefits

 The benefit of detox under sedation when performed responsibly by experienced doctors and in an accredited hospital, is that it dramatically minimizes withdrawal symptoms.
 The procedure also results in 100% detoxification rates, which in itself was a great medical discovery.
 In other words, while under anesthesia, the patient is not subject to the painful withdrawal symptoms, so they complete detoxification.
 Also, cravings are almost non-existent.